JoJo-LLC/ISEC3004-CSRF-NOSQL-Assessment/csrf-demo/1-deposit/README.md

 - What is CSRF? — a forged request that leverages the victim's authenticated session.
 - Why it works — browsers send cookies automatically for the target origin.
 If the server trusts any POST with a valid session cookie, an attacker can forge actions.
-- How we fixed it — add a token and SameSite cookies, and validate origin.
+- How we fixed it — we implemented the Double Submit Cookie pattern: a random token is stored in a cookie and must be sent back in a header.
+The server compares both values to validate the request.
-- Real-world mitigations — use CSRF tokens, `SameSite` cookies, require user interaction or re‑authentication for sensitive actions.
+- Real-world mitigations — use CSRF tokens with SameSite cookies, Double Submit pattern, or CSRF middleware such as `csurf` in session-based apps.

 ---